rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 Looking up quads can be done through quad pattern-matching using the `match` method from the [RDFJS Source interface](https://rdf.js.org/stream-spec/#source-interface), where any of the quad components can be left `undefined` (or `null`) to allow anything to match with it.
-Since real-world RDF graphs are typically very large, lookups typically happen **asynchronously** so that found quads can be processed in a memory-efficient manner as soon as they are discovered.
+Since real-world RDF graphs are typically very large, lookups typically happen **asynchronously** so that matched quads can be processed in a memory-efficient manner as soon as they are discovered.
-For this, the `match` method returns a stream of quads, which is just a [stream that emits RDFJS quads](https://rdf.js.org/stream-spec/#stream-interface).
+For this, the `match` method returns a [stream of RDF quads](https://rdf.js.org/stream-spec/#stream-interface).
 This stream is compatible with the [Readable stream interface](https://nodejs.org/api/stream.html#stream_readable_streams) of Node.js.

 For example, looking up everything with `https://www.rubensworks.net/#me` as subject can be done like this: